Honest comparison · updated May 2026

 SuperWhisper stops at text.
 ThoughtMic doesn't.

-Both apps press a hotkey, run Whisper locally, and put text where you want it.
+Both apps press a hotkey, transcribe locally, and put text where you want it.
 That's where SuperWhisper's job ends.
-ThoughtMic adds a second job: the same voice capture also writes a structured note into your knowledge vault — with a generated title, suggested tags pulled from your existing tag taxonomy, and backlinks resolved against notes you already have.
+ThoughtMic adds a second job: the same voice capture also writes a structured note into your knowledge vault, with a generated title, suggested tags pulled from your existing tag taxonomy, and backlinks resolved against notes you already have.

 Why "vault-native" matters